purescript-spec/purescript-spec/README.md

       it "supports async specs" do
         res <- later' 100 $ return "Alligator"
         res `shouldEqual` "Alligator"
-      it "can output Xunit reports" $ return unit describe "TODO" do
+    describe "TODO" do
       pending "browser support!"
 ```